-Of course, you may surround yourself with spelling dictionaries and grammar tables, but it’s more comfy to have all this at one place — in an online French spelling and grammar checker.
+Of course, you may surround yourself with spelling dictionaries and grammar tables, but it’s more comfy to have all this in one place — in an online French grammar corrector.

 Today we’re testing popular correcteur français en ligne and selecting the best one.
 Spoiler: there’s no actual winner, though 😉